joshmarinacci/meowlang/blog3/blog3.md

 # Ohm: Blocks and Conditionals

 Welcome back.
-In [blog one](link) we introduced [Ohm](link) and wrote our own parser to handle numbers in various formats.
+In [blog one](link) we introduced [Ohm](https://github.com/cdglabs/ohm) and wrote our own parser to handle numbers in various formats.
 In [blog two](link), we turned our parser into a real arithmetic language with binary operations and symbols.
 Finally in this blog we will complete our language with conditionals, loops, and user defined functions.

 # Code Cleanup

 The first thing our language needs is a name.
-I'm a fan of cats, but Cat and Kitty are already used by [existing](link) [languages](link) so I'm going to call our new language Meow.
+I'm a fan of cats, but Cat and Kitten are already used by [existing](http://www.artima.com/weblogs/viewpost.jsp?thread=160177) [languages](http://kittenlang.org) so I'm going to call our new language _Meow_.
 However, before we dive into new features features, let's do a little refactoring.

 Move all of the AST classes into a file called `ast.js`.
 NodeJS doesn't support the new module loading syntax of ES6 yet, so we'll have to manually export the classes like this: